mflx/academic-kickstart/content/credentials/aboutme.md

   image: ""
 ---

-## About me ##

-Coaching and consulting Organizations and Teams in dynamic phases like scaling, change or innovation to a better, sustainable and healthy delivery.
-Deep understanding of digital products and distruptive business models.
-Holistic and hypothesis-based Product Management by looking at the right metrics.
-Supporting teams, individuals and business units on their way to an agile mindset and work practices like Scrum and Kanban with a systemic and solution-focussed approach.
+Coaching and consulting organizations and teams in dynamic phases like scaling, change or innovation to a better, sustainable and healthy delivery. - Deep understanding of digital products and distruptive business models.
+- Holistic and hypothesis-based Product Management by looking at the right metrics.
+- Supporting teams, individuals and business units on their way to an agile mindset and work practices like Scrum and Kanban with a systemic and solution-focussed approach.

 I work and lead based on the **values** focus, collaboration, transparency, respect and courage.
 **Leadership** means enabling spaces where motivated individuals and teams can collaborate and create value, driven by a vision.

 **Community** work like barcamps, learning circles, community of practices and supervision are an integral part of my professional life.

 ---

 ## Domains ##

 Experience and clients across multiple domains in international companies.
 Expert knowledge in eCommerce, platforms and classified, solid knowledge in cybersecurity and eHealth.
 Multiple customer groups: B2C, B2B, C2B.
 Strong in explore and scaling business phase.

 ---

 ## Companies ##
 **Leading product** at [Lieferando](https://www.lieferando.de/) (2011-2013), [Flaconi](https://www.flaconi.de/) (2014-2015) and [Curalie](https://www.curalie.com) (since 2021).